tdex-network/dev-portal/docs/provider/daemon/init_daemon.md

 sidebar_position: 3
 ---

-Once the daemon is up and runnning and you have configured your CLI, the very next step is to initialize and unlock the daemon's HD wallet.
+Once the daemon is up and running and you have configured your CLI, the very next step is to initialize and unlock the daemon's HD wallet.

 You can either [setup a brand new wallet](#setup-new-wallet), or you can [restore one with a mnemonic](#restore-from-mnemonic) used previously by another daemon.